Music composition and arranging

 I am as comfortable with jazz, rock, folk, blues, new age, ambient, and electronica as I am with classical forms, and the scores I've written for television and multimedia reflect that range.

 Feel free to contact me with any questions about music and sound design.
-Download some samples:
+Listen to some samples:

 Here are some projects I've done…